Council Tree Removal Applications Sydney: Report and Evidence Guide

 - City of Sydney: Requires approval for removal of trees taller than 5 metres, with a spread of more than 5 metres, or with a trunk diameter exceeding 300mm at ground level.

-- Sutherland Shire Council: Has comprehensive tree and bushland vegetation management policies requiring permits for most established trees.
+- Sutherland Shire Council: Has detailed tree and bushland vegetation management policies requiring permits for most established trees.

 - Randwick City Council: Controls the removal of trees over 3 metres in height or with a trunk diameter of 75mm or greater measured at ground level.